yf0726/ML_2018/README.md

 1. Install relevant libraries on their computers:
 - NLP and machine learing library: [`gensim`](https://radimrehurek.com/gensim/)(conda install -c conda-forge gensim),[`sklearn`](https://scikit-learn.org/stable/)(pip install -U scikit-learn);
 - Deep learning labrary: [`Tensorflow`](https://www.tensorflow.org)(pip install tensorflow), [`keras`](https://keras.io)(pip install keras).
-2. Download [GoogleNews-vectors-negative300.bin.gz](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) and put it into **data** fold to do word2vec conversion, we did not include it in our submission because of its large size.
+2. Download [GoogleNews-vectors-negative300.bin.gz](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) and put it into *data fold* to do word2vec conversion, we did not include it in our submission because of its large size.
-3. Download [wiki-news-300d-1M-subword.vec](https://fasttext.cc/docs/en/english-vectors.html) and put it into **data** fold to do FastText conversion, we did not include it in our submission because of its large size.
+3. Download [wiki-news-300d-1M-subword.vec](https://fasttext.cc/docs/en/english-vectors.html) and put it into *data fold* to do FastText conversion, we did not include it in our submission because of its large size.

 Below we will introduce files and functions in our repository.
-And because we cannot upload the whole dataset(the list is sensitive to some extent; and the whole dataset is very large) we comment out the code where origin data is used and save and load the output of preprocessing part.
-We would include comments because we want to use them to show what we do in pre-processing).
+And because we **cannot** upload the whole dataset (the dismissed author list is sensitive to some extent; and the whole dataset is very large), we comment out the code where origin data is used and save and load the intermediate output of preprocessing part.

 ## Auxiliary modules

-* ### The folder `DataCollection`
+* ### `Scrapping.ipynb`, `scraper_WOS.py`, `parsing.py`, `DataCleaning.ipynb`
-This folder saves the codes used for webscraping and basic data cleaning, and it is *NOT* reproducible because we delete the username and password needed for apply request from WOS.
+These files include codes used for web scraping and basic data cleaning, and they are *NOT* reproducible because we delete the username and password needed for apply request from WOS.

-* ### `datapreprocessing`
+* ### `Undis_List_Generation_for_FastText.ipynb`

-Undis_List_Generation_for_FastText.ipynb is used to create a list of undismissed researchers from database.
-But due to privacy Data_Complete_clean.txt is missing to run it.
+Undis_List_Generation_for_FastText.ipynb is written to create a list of undismissed researchers extracted from database *author_df_nodup_aff.csv*.
+The list is used for the generation of feature by FastText.

+This file is *NOT* reproducible because the data *author_df_nodup_aff.csv* cannot be shared for the sake of privacy.

 ## Working notebook
 * ### `Disambiguation.ipynb`: